-For example, steroids may be prescribed to alleviate the allergy-like symptoms, but as mentioned above, strong medications such as steroids can cause an imbalanced pH and will upset the balance of bacteria and yeasts in the digestive tract.
+For example, thinking that the dog has allergies, a vet may prescribe steroids to alleviate the allergy-like symptoms.
+But as mentioned above, strong medications such as steroids can cause an imbalanced pH and will upset the balance of bacteria and yeasts in the digestive tract.

-This further worsening the yeast overgrowth problem.
+This further worsens the yeast overgrowth problem.
 Once the yeast overgrowth is out of control, it begins to produce toxins that further degrade the dog’s health.

 Treatment of Canine Yeast Infections

 Conventional treatment of yeast infections in dogs involves the use of anti-fungal medications to clear up the infections and related symptoms.
 Very often, such kind of treatment is not too effective and in the long run may even worsen the conditions.